bauenlabs/yodle-api/README.md

  * To validate flow typing, run: `yarn flow`.
  * NOTE: lint and prettier will be run before a commit is made.

+## Dev server
+To start the dev server for this project, run `yarn start`.

 ## Building
 To build this project, simply run `yarn build`.